How to Secure Your Amazon Account: A Complete Security Guide

 For storing the strong passwords you generate, we recommend NordPass (zero-knowledge encryption, excellent free tier) or 1Password for families who share accounts.
 Both generate strong passwords automatically and fill them in your browser so you're never tempted to reuse something memorable.

 For 2FA, the Google Authenticator or Authy apps are free and take five minutes to set up.
-See our complete 2FA guide for a walkthrough of getting started with authenticator apps on any major account.
+See our complete 2FA guide for a walkthrough of getting started with authenticator apps.
+If you want to understand what to do when a data breach exposes your information, our data breach response guide covers next steps in detail.

 See our full security tools guide for more recommendations on protecting your online accounts.